alex-r-bigelow/hanpuku/README.md

 ### TODO:

-#### CRITICAL - Heavy rewrite of everything needed for:
+#### CRITICAL - I'm in a heavy rewrite of everything to support the following:
-- Support path points
+- Support binding to path points
+- Clean up the JS namespace, DOM for more natural d3 coding
 - Refactor to make views more modular
-- Embed data, js, css in .ai file?
+- Embedding data, js, css files inside the .ai file

 #### High priority
 - Implement all views listed above.
 Current status of each view: